zeek/zeek-docs/scripts/base/frameworks/files/main.zeek.rst

    Enables a file analyzer.

-   :tag: the analyzer type to enable.
+   :param tag: the analyzer type to enable.

    :returns: false if the analyzer tag could not be found, else true.